 With this said, how can you avoid falling under the spell of high-pressure sales tactics to begin with?
 Let’s take a look.

-Common Hard Sell Tactics & How to Avoid Them
+Common Hard Sell Tactics and How to Avoid Them

 Although hard selling techniques are generally considered a recipe for customer dissatisfaction and for driving away more customers than they bring in, there are still numerous industries that use them.
 These include infomercial-based, ASOTV products, self-help and disaster preparedness products, anti-aging creams and serums, as well as weight loss supplements.